The Best Travel Size Toiletries. Without The Mess.

 Never thought you’d hear those words together, did you?
 Well, solid perfume has arrived on planet Earth and our team is pretty psyched about it.
 There's a range of different scents that come in small containers—so pick your favorite, toss it in your daypack, and smell fresh all day long.See Details & Buying Options

 Packaged in a sleek metal tin, this solid cologne is ideal for travel and any day-to-day adventures.
 But it doesn’t end there.
 This cologne is also practical, long-lasting, and doesn’t add to your carry-on liquid allowances.
-And, it’s available in a range of different scents too—so pick your favorite scent and stay fresh on the road.See Details & Buying Options
+And, it’s available in a range of different scents too—so pick your favorite scent and stay fresh on the road.See Full Review & Buying Options

 Solid toothpaste lasts longer than regular toothpaste and doesn't take up your liquid allowance.
 Now that sounds like a win-win to us—especially for what most consider an essential toiletry.
 We've also found that solid toothpaste tends to have more natural ingredients and fewer chemicals and artificial sugars than the better-known liquid toothpaste brands on the market...win-win-win?!
 Making the transition from toothpaste to tooth tabs, powder, or soap isn’t always easy.
 So take the time to adapt before you set off on your travels.See Details & Buying Options